ryantm/ryantm.com/src/blog/competition-a-good-way-to-get-hurt.md

+# competition a good way to get hurt {#competition-a-good-way-to-get-hurt}
 %p
   Looking back on the physical injuries I have had in my life, I see a recurring pattern.
 Almost every time I was injured, it was because